void

 Prager Abendblatt,23.3.1915

 Florenc is where Švejk and his two by now sozzled escort dropped by a café, actually behind Florenc.
-This was their last stop on the way to Feldkurat Katz.
+This was their last stop on the way to Feldkurat Katz in Karlín.
 The fat guard sold his silver watch here so he could amuse himself further.

 Background

-Florenc is a district of Prague, east of the centre towards Karlín.
-Today it is a traffic machine and Prague's enormous coach station is also located here.
-The entire district was inundated during the great flood in august 2002.
+Florenc is a small area of Prague, east of the centre towards Karlín.
+Today it is a busy traffic intersection and Prague's enormous coach station is also located here.
+The entire area was inundated during the great flood in august 2002.

 The name Florenc appeared in the 15th century, believed to be named after Italian workers who settled here.
-As Florenc was not an administrative unit the borders are only loosely defined but the quarter is in Praha II. and the street Na Florenci defines it approximately.
+As Florenc was not an administrative unit the borders are only loosely defined.
+The quarter straddles Praha II. and Karlín and the street Na Florenci defines it approximately.
 The best known building was (and still is) Museum města Prahy (Prague City Museum).

 Quote(s) from the novel